60T-main/CEYO/README.md

 ### Why CEYO Satisfies the Requirements

 - **Distinctiveness:** CEYO stands out by combining a custom React overlay filter system with persistent state management using context, ensuring a smooth and intuitive user experience.
 The filter overlay is built as a custom React component that leverages context-based state management, allowing users to select categories and subcategories.
 When a user selects a category, only relevant subcategories are shown and any previously chosen subcategory is automatically cleared.
 Filtering also supports price ranges and debounced search input, enabling users to combine multiple criteria for precise results.
 The backend leverages Django's ORM and REST framework for secure, efficient data handling, and includes custom serializers and model relationships for complex product, order, and customer logic.
+The backend also features email sending functionality for user registration and notifications, enhancing user engagement and communication.
 - **Complexity:** The project features:
   - Context-based state management for filters and overlays in React.
   - Dynamic category/subcategory filtering.